Wait a second. Spring has barely sprung, and you’re saying we need to start thinking about energy audits already? What’s up with that?

 To work well, there has to be a significant temperature difference between the interior of the house and the outdoors.
 The minimum temperature difference (delta-T) is 20 degrees Fahrenheit, but a higher delta-T is even better.

 Even though it’s supposed to go up to the mid-70s during the days this week, it should go down into the low-40s or 30s at night.
-So a thermographic analysis in the evening or early in the morning can still find plenty of delta-T for the assessment.

 Air tightness is key